 The social sciences and humanities generate many important insights.
 They provide theoretically sound and evidence-based research results that help us understand our complex world.

-Together with our colleagues in political science and neighboring disciplines, we want to make the knowledge of our disciplines accessible to a broad audience.
+Together with our colleagues in political science and neighboring fields, we want to make the knowledge of our disciplines accessible to a broad audience.

 “The task of the social sciences is to provide orientational knowledge and thus to promote public debate and, above all, to demand it where it threatens to wane, for these are the source of the renewal of democratic polities.“